-France has been among those most loudly calling for postponement of the EU's deadline for total liberalization of postal markets.
-The deadline for liberalization was recently pushed back two years to 2011.
-Union workers have vociferously opposed the liberalization movement.
-La Poste management claims that the company will be ready to compete in a liberalized marketplace in 2011.
+France had been among those most loudly calling for postponement of the EU's deadline for total liberalization of postal markets.
+The initial deadline for liberalization was pushed back two years to 2011.
+But as of the beginning of that year, La Poste no longer has a monopoly on mail weighing less than 50 grams.

-Labor groups have consistently opposed the liberalization of the mail market.
+Labor groups consistently opposed liberalization of the mail market.
 In response to La Poste's drift toward competition and privatization, postal unions staged a nationwide strike on September 23, 2008.
 The demonstration involved 27 percent of La Poste workers, according to company management.

-FRANCE LA POSTE
+FRANCE